-IANA Transition Coordination Group
+IANA Stewardship Transition Coordination Group

-Requested Information for Community Proposals
+Request for Community Proposals

-V 0.
+V 0.6 (MM)

+11 August 2014

 The IANA Stewardship Transition Coordination Group (ICG) is issuing this Request for Proposals (RFP) from identified customer communities of the IANA, with a target deadline for response by 31 December 2014.
-The request is extended also to all communities of interest, who may provide comments according to this RFP, or in another format.
+The request is also extended to all parties affected by the transition who wish to provide proposals according to this RFP, or in another format.

-While other parties with specific interest may also respond, they are strongly encouraged to participate in the respective community processes; as the ability of the ICG to assimilate substantive contributions from outside of those communities may be limited.
+During the development of their proposals, the identified customer communities are expected to consult and work with other affected parties; likewise, other affected parties are strongly encouraged to participate in a unified community process, as the ICG is requiring proposals that have consensus support from a broad range of stakeholder groups.

-Communities are asked to adhere to open and inclusive process in developing their responses, so that all community members may fully participate in and observe those processes.
-Communities are asked to actively seek out and encourage wider participation by any parties with interest in their response.
+Communities are asked to adhere to open and inclusive processes in developing their responses, so that all community members may fully participate in and observe those processes.
+Communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response.

 A major challenge of the ICG will be to identify and help to reconcile differences between submissions, in order to produce a single plan for the transition of IANA stewardship.
 Proposals should therefore focus on those elements that are considered to be truly essential to the transition of their specific IANA functions.
 Where possible and appropriate, distinct alternative options should be identified.

+In the interest of consistency, each community is strongly encouraged to provide extensive references to the portions of the current IANA Functions Contract that relate to their community.
+Proposals should reference appropriate sections and figures of the IANA functions contract in describing both current and future requirements.

 The three customer communities of IANA – representing Names, Numbers and Protocol Parameters – are each asked to submit a proposal which addresses the following aspects of their own individual community requirements/arrangements.
-It is recognized that in at least one case, a community may comprise distinct and separable sub-communities; and in such cases separate distinct responses may be provided, on an understanding that such responses will be largely distinct and involve minimal conflict or incompatibility between them.

 Proposals are requested to address the following questions in as much detail possible, and according to the suggested format/structure, to allow the ICG to more easily assimilate the results.
-While each question is narrowly defined to allow for comparability of answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of such policies/practices.
+While each question is narrowly defined to allow for comparison between answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of specific policies/practices.
 In this way, the responses to the questionnaire will be useful at the operational level as well as to the broader stakeholder communities.

 PROPOSAL FORM